darrylsosborne/amazon-fsx-workshop/README.md

-## License
+## License Summary

-This library is licensed under the Amazon Software License.
+This sample code is made available under a modified MIT license.
+See the LICENSE file.